2024-2025 Season

-As our 2024 season approaches, excitement is building for an odyssey of sound and fury.
-The upcoming season will not only revisit familiar repertoire, but will be a rebellion against the banal – a veritable insurrection led by Tchaikovsky, Khachaturian, Britten, Elgar, Verdi, Mahler and Grieg.
+As our 2024-2025 season approaches, excitement is building for a series of fantastic musical experiences.
+The upcoming season will not only revisit familiar repertoire, but will be a feast of classical repertoire including Mahler, Grieg, Williams, Shostakovich, Walton, Dvorak, Rachmaninov and Strauss.

-The Sussex Symphony Orchestra's 2024 season is an insurrection against the mundane, a challenge to the listener to engage, to question, to feel.
-Each concert will be a testament to the indomitable spirit of these musical titans, an invitation to join in their ceaseless quest for beauty and truth.
-This season is not just a series of concerts; it is a call to arms for all who dare to live, breathe, and rebel with great music.
+The Sussex Symphony Orchestra's 2024-25 season is an insurrection against the mundane, a challenge to the listener to engage, to question, to feel.
+Each concert will be a testament to the indomitable spirit of these titanic composers, an invitation to join in their ceaseless quest for beauty and truth.
+This season is not just a series of concerts; it is a call to arms for all who dare to live, breathe, and embrace such a wonderful selection of repertoire.

 Previous